Correct-Syntax/correct-syntax.github.io/content/about.md

 type: "page"
 ---

-Based in the central United States, I provide bespoke visual design and development services for organizations, startups, and businesses.
+Based in the central United States, I provide visual design and development services for organizations, startups, and businesses.
 I especially love working on meaningful projects that glorify our Heavenly Father Yahweh and have a positive impact on others.

 I’m currently open to new client work and collaboration opportunities, so feel free to get in [get in touch](mailto:hi@noahrahm.com).